 - Overhead.
 Example: A two-hour film may be 3MB larger when in AVI than when in Matroska (MKV).
 The overhead is the difference between AVI and MKV which is 3MB.

 - Support new codec functionality and features.
-Some older container formats does not support codec feature such as VBR audio and B-frames.
+Some older container formats do not support codec features such as VBR audio and B-frames.

 - Subtitles, chapters, meta-tags, and user-data support.

 - Streaming media support.

 Here is a comparison of the different popular container formats today (from Wikipedia).